 Doctors make the diagnosis based on what they find on examining the infant and results of imaging tests, usually echocardiography.

 Surgical repair of aortopulmonary window should be done as soon as possible after diagnosis.

 Congenitally corrected transposition of the great arteries is relatively rare.
-In congenitally corrected transposition of the great arteries, the normal connections of the aorta and the pulmonary artery are reversed, but the lower heart chambers (the ventricles) are also reversed, thus "correcting" the abnormal connections.
+In this anomaly, the normal connections of the aorta and the pulmonary artery are reversed, but the lower heart chambers (the ventricles) are also reversed, thus "correcting" the circulation so that the oxygen-poor venous blood goes into the lungs and oxygenated blood goes out to the body as it normally should.
 Most affected infants have other heart abnormalities as well, such as ventricular septal defect, pulmonic stenosis, and Ebstein anomaly or another defect of the tricuspid valve.

 These abnormalities result in a wide range of symptoms.
 An abnormally slow heart rhythm (called heart block) may develop.
 In heart block, the electrical signals from the upper chambers of the heart do not travel down to the lower chambers.
 Heart blocks is treated with a pacemaker.

 As affected children reach adulthood, a common concern is the development of worsening function of the muscular wall of the right ventricle, which may cause heart failure.

 If severe dysfunction develops, heart transplantation may be needed.